java2509/Credit_Risk_Analysis/README.md

 Results:

-There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models (15 pt)
+There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models

 Summary: